 AES-256-GCM, which we mentioned earlier, is one of them.
 You now encrypt all your data with it.

 And that’s it!
 All of this might sound complex, but it doesn’t require your interaction at all.
-You pressed the “Connect” button, and the app puts those VPN clients to work.
+You click the “Connect” button, and the app puts those VPN clients to work.

 What do VPN protocols have to do with encryption?

-A VPN protocol is a set of procedures that outline all the steps taken to create and maintain a VPN connection – this includes encryption.
-However, there’s a bunch of VPN protocols around, and not all of them are as safe as you’d want them to be, mainly due to the obsolete encryption they use.
+A VPN protocol is a set of procedures outlining all the steps taken to create and maintain a VPN connection, including encryption.
+However, many VPN protocols aren’t as safe as you’d want them to be due to their obsolete encryption.

 Currently, AES-256 is employed by every reputable VPN protocol under the sun.
 One of the main reasons you should never, ever use PPTP is that it uses 128-bit encryption.